Forfiety/Project-Create-a-Token/README.md

 ### Executing program

 * To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.

+You can run this code by using Remix IDE that is provided in the link.
+To create a file you can click the "New File" save the file ".sol".
 ```javascript
 // SPDX-License-Identifier: MIT
 pragma solidity 0.8.18;